Home

 Write simple CVC, CVCC, or CCVC words (depending upon the ability of your students) in the left column.
 By providing them with letter stamps, children can stamp the word and write it.
 This is another great reading activity for classroom centers.

 By using tactile letters, students can create, say, and blend the sounds in words, making sure they are reading from left to right.
 You can tell your child to substitute a sound for a different one.
 For example, "take out the /i/ and put in an /o/.
-What's your new word?"
+What's your new word.
+The nonsense word list and letter can be used to create all types of reading activities.

 Using letter cubes (and making sure one cube contains only vowels) children can "roll" to make new words.
 Once they have rolled three times, children determine whether or not they have created a real word (or non-sense word).